xinlingl/Intra-Tumor-heterogeneity-assessment/README.md

 <br />

-**step 2: Extract location of mutations information from vcf file**
+**step 2: Extract location of mutations information from VCF file**

-Use bcftools to extract chromosome number and position of in the vcf file.
-Mutations on X and Y chromosomes and mitochondria are excluded.
+Use bcftools to extract chromosome numbers and positions of somatic mutations in a VCF file.

 <br />